Bruhtek/Onigiri/README.md

 ### TL;DR:

 - Android (7.0 and newer) ✅ - Report any issues [here](https://github.com/Bruhtek/Onigiri/issues)
-- Kindle browser ❌ - White screen, I am unable to debug on this platform, any contributions welcome, even any idea how to open a web console (if it exists) would be helpful.
+- Kindle browser ❓ - When testing I get a white screen, I am unable to debug on this platform, any contributions welcome, even any idea how to open a web console (if it exists) would be helpful.
 - Anything else ❓ - Try it and report back!

 ---